ardinugrxha/dir-changes/README.md

 # About
-Script tools for changing name directory which that have many folder.  feel free to use if u are lazy person too :D
+Script for changing name directory which that have many folder.  feel free to use if u are lazy person too :D

 # How it works
 just compile it with gcc,